Plan this stop before you wander

 How often does Strokkur erupt?

-Strokkur erupts regularly, but exact timing varies.
+Strokkur often erupts roughly every 5 to 10 minutes, but exact timing varies.
 Plan enough time for at least one full waiting cycle rather than arriving with only a few minutes.

 Is Geysir safe for children?